About NIJ's Office of Research and Evaluation

 Organization of the NIJ Office of Research and Evaluation

-ORE is led by Office Director Dr. Seri Irazola and comprises three divisions:
+ORE is led by Acting Office Director Chris Tillery and comprises three divisions:

 - The Violence and Victimization Research Division — includes the following substantive areas: intimate partner violence, sexual violence, stalking, teen dating violence, children exposed to violence, violent victimization, human trafficking, and elder abuse and mistreatment.